bbi1234567890/Smart-Birdfeeder/README.md

 ### Power Management

 Firstly, the ESP32 is constantly powered, but mostly in deep sleep, which uses a negligible amount of power.
 The ESP32 wakes up from deep sleep periodically to check to see if any stream requests are pending via MQTT, and also if the Pi is still responsive (via the PULSE/heartbeat signal) or has crashed, with the latter causing the ESP32 to power cycle the Pi.
-Every once in a while, the ESP32 will obtain the current time from an NTP server, and if it is night, it will switch the Pi off until it is morning again.

 The ESP32 controls power delivery to the Pi via a GPIO pin.
 When the MOSFET GPIO pin is pulled high, it allows GND to pass through the BJT transistor into the gate of the P-Channel MOSFET, which allows 5V to pass through it, turning on the Pi.